Science begins with questions.

 Example:

-We test this by experimenting:
+We test this assertion by experimenting:

-Results confirm or reject the hypothesis — and that’s how theories evolve.
+Results confirm or reject the hypothesis—and that’s how theories evolve.

 Science becomes meaningful when ideas are tested.